Yoga, Restorative Yoga and Yin

 At Universal Balance, we offer Vinyasa & Hatha inspired Flow Yoga classes– a dynamic style of yoga that’s physical and deeply satisfying.
 Our teachers are highly trained to help you to adjust the pose to cater for injuries, discomforts or general aches and pains.
 We strongly believe that yoga should be accessible for everyone at any age and at any level, that’s why our focus is not on how well you can pretzel, but how we can help you get the most out of YOUR practice on any given day.
 We are a community focused centre with no mirrors, no pressure and absolutely no ego’s.

-the benefits of yoga for mind and body
+The benefits of yoga for mind and body

 · Improves strength and flexibility